qor/doc/helpers/sorting.md

 ### Sorting Collections

-If you want to make a [select_many](../metas/select_many.md), [collection_edit](../metas/collection-edit.md) field be sortable, You could add a `sorting.SortableCollection` field with name Field's name + 'Sorter', which is used to save above field's data's order. then the above Field will be identified to be sortable in [QOR Admin](../chapter2/setup.md).
+If you want to make a sortable [select_many](../metas/select_many.md), [collection_edit](../metas/collection-edit.md) field, You could add a `sorting.SortableCollection` field with name Field's name + 'Sorter', which is used to save above field's data's order. then the above Field will be identified to be sortable in [QOR Admin](../chapter2/setup.md).

 ```
 // For model relations